Disability Consumer's Guide

 - Be sure the wheelchair you choose has not been discontinued by the manufacturer.
 Wheelchair manufacturers include Invacare, Colours, Permobil, Pride, and others.

 From start to finish, Better Life Mobility will help you select, try out, and buy the right wheelchair and handicap van for you.
-Contact us today with your questions.
+Contact us today with your questions using this ONLINE FORM.